SPLMC/journal-submission/replication.md

 For those whom are interested in replicating our experiment, we provide two alternative environments containing the ReAna-SPL tool, the artifacts of all evaluated software product lines (including its evolutions) and the scripts for results analysis.
-Each alternative and its usage instructions is described below.
+In the first alternative the environment is packaged into a Docker container and its usage instructions can be found by clicking [here](#docker_section).
+In the second alternative, the environment is packaged into an linux image suitable to be imported into VirtualBox manager.
+Its usage instructions can be found by clicking [here](#vbox_section).

 ---
+<a name="docker_section"></a>

 ## Docker's container